.

 In contrast, investing in an advanced laboratory information system software that aligns with the laboratory's needs and potential for growth can unlock value far beyond the initial investment, driving substantial returns in terms of increased revenue, market share, and operational excellence.

-Here also are questions designed to help you assess your lab’s LIS system and its capabilities.
+Here also are questions designed to help you assess your lab’s current LIS system and its capabilities.

 Assessment of the Current LIS System: